Consistent gas-phase C/O abundances from UV and optical emission lines: a robust scale for chemical evolution across cosmic time: Carbon abundance and ADF

 The abundance ratios log(C$^{2+}$/O$^{2+}$) derived from UV CELs with HST/COS are shown in Figure~\ref{fig:results}, compared to the equivalent abundance ratio derived from optical RLs.
 We include literature measurements of the objects N88A and Mrk 71 \citep{Esteban2009,Toribio2017,Smith23,Kurt99} as squares.
 The CEL- and RL-based measurements agree well for the sample, with an average difference of $0.05\pm0.03$~dex.
 The individual \Hii\ regions in our sample all agree to within $<0.1$ dex.

 The excellent agreement of C$^{2+}$/O$^{2+}$ shown in Figure~\ref{fig:results} is especially striking given the well-known abundance discrepancy factor for O$^{2+}$.
 Specifically, O$^{2+}$ abundances based on optical CELs are consistently lower than from RLs, with differences of 0.29--0.43 dex for our sample (Table~\ref{tab:rls}).
 Our targets show somewhat larger discrepancies ($\sim$0.3--0.4 dex) than the average oxygen ADF of $\sim$0.25 dex found in larger samples \citep[e.g.,][]{Peimbert2017}, which makes the agreement in Figure~\ref{fig:results} even more notable.
 The consistency of C$^{2+}$/O$^{2+}$ measurements implies that C$^{2+}$ must exhibit a similar ADF as O$^{2+}$.
-While it is commonly assumed that carbon exhibits a similar discrepancy pattern to oxygen, this assumption has not been previously validated.

 We can now directly measure the ADF of C$^{2+}$ from our UV CEL results in comparison with previous RL measurements.
 We define the ADF of an ion $X$, measured relative to H$^+$ abundance in an \Hii\ region, as